team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-16-Poking-everything-from-all-angles-and-if-it-doesn't-work,-don't-poke?.md

 ---
 layout: post
-title: Coding: Poking everything from all angles and if it doesn't work, don't poke?
+title: Poking everything from all angles and if it doesn't work, don't poke?
 ---

 Here's one week's worth of backlog for this lovely space!